 What would I do in the park?

 TRT tasks and projects depend upon the teachers' interests and skills plus current park needs.
 TRTs spend most of their time engaging with park education projects, learning about park resources, and developing lesson plans to use in their classrooms and in the park with students.
 Their experience will also include exposure to a variety of field work performed in the park e.g. public interpretive programs, research studies, boat and road patrols, trail construction, community outreach, and volunteer projects.
 For a front-line perspective, read the teacher-rangers' blogs here.

 How do I apply?
 Complete the application form and send to the park contacts below.
-There are positions on both the Mount Desert Island and Schoodic districts of Acadia National Park.
+Top candidates will be contacted for a phone interview.
+There are positions on both Mount Desert Island and Schoodic Peninsula.
 Positions are typically filled by early spring.